merenlab/anvio/anvio/docs/programs/anvi-reaction-network.md

 ### Install in non-default location

-At the moment, KEGG data that includes binary relations files does _not_ include "stray" KOs (see %(anvi-setup-kegg-data)s) due to changes in the available model files.
-To preserve KEGG data that you already have set up, for this reason or another, the new snapshot or download can be placed in a non-default location using the option, `--kegg-data-dir`.
+To preserve KEGG data that you already have set up for whatever reason, the new snapshot or download can be placed in a non-default location using the option, `--kegg-data-dir`.

 {{ codestart }}
-anvi-setup-kegg-data --kegg-snapshot v2024-08-30 --kegg-data-dir path/to/other/directory
+anvi-setup-kegg-data --kegg-data-dir path/to/other/directory
 {{ codestop }}

 `anvi-reaction-network` requires a `--kegg-dir` argument to seek KEGG data in a non-default location.

 Likewise, different versions of the ModelSEED Biochemistry database can be set up in non-default locations and used with the `--modelseed-dir` argument.

+{{ codestart }}
+anvi-setup-modelseed-database --dir path/to/other/directory
+{{ codestop }}

 ## Usage